First Elected: 12/02/2016

 Term Date: 2016-2020

 (Please be sure to include your e-mail address if a response is wanted)

-Jeanette Vázquez was elected to the Fullerton School Board in November 2016 and represents Trustee Area 5, the southeast region, which includes the attendance boundaries of Commonwealth, Maple, Richman, Woodcrest, Pacific Drive Elementary, and Nicolas Jr. High.
+Jeanette Vázquez was elected to the Fullerton School Board in November 2016 and represents Trustee Area 5, the southeast region, which includes the attendance boundaries of Maple, Richman, Woodcrest, Pacific Drive Elementary, and Nicolas Jr. High.

 Jeanette is a passionate educator, an advocate for families in Fullerton, and an avid supporter of developing the whole child through equitable educational opportunities.
 Influenced by her parents in leading a life through the values of hard-work and integrity, Jeanette has dedicated her personal and professional life to serving the community.
 As an elementary school teacher and product of Fullerton schools, Jeanette thoroughly understands that strong partnerships between all stakeholders will ensure students are ready for college, career, and life.

 Jeanette was raised in Fullerton and attended Richman Elementary, Nicolas Jr. High and Fullerton High School.
 As a daughter of immigrants, she learned from her parents’ resilience and determination.
 Her involvement in school activities and her caring teachers encouraged Jeanette to recognize and appreciate the value of Fullerton’s quality public education.